luckydrq/stream-train/README.md

 ### Won't break pipeline when error occurs

-Once an error occurs, upstream will invoke [.unpipe() method](https://github.com/nodejs/readable-stream/blob/master/lib/_stream_readable.js#L563) which results in disconnect between upstream and downstream meaning that the pipeline would break.
-But in real world, we use streams with `{ objectMode: true }` to process object that is completely isolate from the others.
-If one failed, we just do some logs and expect the pipeline to go on.
-This pkg will do the trick for you.
+When the target stream encounts an error, the source stream will invoke [.unpipe() method](https://github.com/nodejs/readable-stream/blob/master/lib/_stream_readable.js#L563) that will disconnect itself from the target stream, then the whole pipeline breaks.
+But in real world, we use streams with `{ objectMode: true }` to process object that is completely isolated from each other.
+If one fails, we just do some logs and expect the pipeline to go on.
+This package does the trick for you.

 ```js
 new Train()